Squire Family Genealogy Pages

 • For most of my adult life, I have been renovating and extending my various homes.
 I have done lots of carpentry work, and have worked with a qualified carpenter on many occasions.
 I consider myself a competent tradesperson, but try to avoid working the tools now.

 • For much of my early life, I was interested in steam railway preservation and in model railways.
 My preference then was for an 'HO' model railway based on the South Australian prototype, particularly prior to 1970.
 I started a layout in the seventies, but my interest now has gone.
+There is still lots of track and rolling stock if anyone is interested.

 • In the sixties, I played table tennis competitively for a few years.
 Do not remember much except I played in a hall at Parkside (Adelaide suburb).